dkperf/exbtbms/README.md

 ## Usage/Output

-Stdout output from the execution of  'sudo ./bms'
+Stdout output from the execution of  './bms'

     +  bms_name:        xiaoxiang BMS